 First things first, caffeine is the key to these energy drinks.
-Of all the ingredients, caffeine will have the most affect on a persons system.
+Of all the ingredients, caffeine will have the most effect on a person’s system.
 It is a thoroughly researched molecule and the effect are well known.
-When mixed with alcohol, there really isn’t a combination affect, you get the stimulation from the caffeine and the depressant affects from the alcohol.
+When mixed with alcohol, there really isn’t a combination effect, you get the stimulation from the caffeine and the depressant effects from the alcohol.
 There doesn’t seem to be any physiological danger in combining these two substances.
 An Irish coffee has the same effect.
-But, some people claim that the caffeine makes them less drunk, which is not true.
+But, some people claim that caffeine makes them less drunk, which is not true.
 Caffeine just makes you less sleepy.

 Glucuronolactone is contained in most of the energy drinks and a lot of urban myths have been circulating around this ingredients.
-First, it is not a mind altering stimulant.
+First, it is not a mind-altering stimulant.
 It is a naturally occurring metabolite found in the body that helps shuttle metabolic waste around.
 It is created in your liver.
-There doesn’t seem to be any long term affects of increased consumption of Glucuronolactone, but there hasn’t been enough research done yet.
+There doesn’t seem to be any long-term effects of increased consumption of Glucuronolactone, but there hasn’t been enough research done yet.
 There are no statistically valid research papers that indicate this compound improves mood or memory.
 No issues that I can see so far.

-Over all, the combination of sugar, caffeine and Glucuronolactone does not present a problem, to me anyway.
-However, there are other components of these drinks that will have a biological affect.
-In the write ups I’ll take a look at some of these.
+Overall, the combination of sugar, caffeine and Glucuronolactone does not present a problem, to me anyway.
+However, there are other components of these drinks that will have a biological effect.
+In the write-ups, I’ll take a look at some of these.

 In Part II, I’ll look at the amino acids Taurine, L-Arginine and L-Carnitine and how they affect the body.
 One issue is that in Canada, energy drinks don’t contain L-Carnitine since it is a prescription product.
 However, in the US it is a health supplement, so manufacturers put this amino acid into the drink.